-Sindbad is due to close soon (spring?), because of the ongoing redevelopment of the central area.
+Sindbad and neighbouring Hamees were due to close around the spring of 2013 because of the ongoing redevelopment of the central area.
 However, that redevelopment has been delayed by the troubles and lack of cash.

 This is an open air restaurant in the grounds of the Luxor Wena Hotel, behind Luxor Temple, near McDonald's on the Winter Palace side.
 There is a covered area for when the wind is blowing or when the sun is at its hottest.
 Trees in the open part provide alternative shade.
 If you are facing the right way you can see Luxor temple across the road, although you can get better views at other nearby restaurants.

 This is a no frills place, with cushioned metal chairs on shingle ground.
 There is a typical outdoor WC, but you might prefer not to use it.